Creating Your Wedding Photography Timeline

 There's a good chance you don't want or need that entire time documented, and there are a few things to consider.
 First, most women are not crazy about being photographed before they get their hair and makeup done.
 Second, the bride usually gets her hair and makeup done last.

-There are of course exceptions, and for us we ultimately care about what's important to each couple.
+There are of course exceptions, and we ultimately care about what's important to each couple.
 We've had weddings where getting ready started much earlier for unique events taking place.
 We've documented grooms leaving early in the morning to hand pick wild flowers to be used for the ceremony.
-We've documented all of the women in the bride's family carrying out a special tradition of having bacon and ice cream for breakfast.
+We've documented all of the women in the bride's family carrying out a multi-generation tradition of having bacon and ice cream for breakfast.
 We've documented couples helping setup the venue themselves before moving on to getting ready.
-We've also documented guys playing laser tag and guys playing football.
-Therefore, if you have an event before the getting ready process that you want to remember then definitely plan your start time around that.
+We've also documented guys playing laser tag and football.
+If you have an event before the getting ready process that you want to remember then definitely plan your start time around that!

-Next, let's talk about the middle of the day and how to factor portrait time into a photography timeline that could expand or contract your overall schedule.
+Next, let's talk about the middle of the day and how to factor portrait time and reception details into a photography timeline that could expand or contract your overall schedule.

-We always recommend at least 30 minutes of couple portraits.
-This is our favorite part of the entire day.
+We always recommend a minimum of 30 minutes for couple portraits.
 Sometimes we do couple portraits at multiple times such as first look and then sunset.
 Sometimes they are at all once.
-Our recommendation is 30-60 minutes though total.
+Our recommendation is 30-60 minutes total.
 If portraits involve traveling to different sites then make sure to factor travel time in separately and account for traffic too.
+If you want to ensure that you get the full allotted time for couple portraits PLEASE consider doing a First Look.
+It’s much easier to control the timeline before the ceremony, and we also find it’s much more relaxing for the couple.

 Finding Your End Time